yukikongju/Data-Science-Machine-Learning-Ressources/books/README.md

 - [ ] Deep Learning with PyTorch by Eli Stevens [on going]
 - [ ] Deep Learning Cookbook by Douwe Osinga
 - [ ] Programming PyTorch for Deep Learning by Ian Pointer
+- [ ] Inside Deep Learning by Edward Raff [to read]
+- [ ] Neural Network from Scratch by Harrison Kinsley

 **Computer Vision**